UNLICENSED SMURFS

 It can be very difficult.
 The issues surrounding licensing can be murky, as well.
 For example, the Argentina Minimodels were produced under license for a time (the figures with the MiniModel stamp), and then they were made as unlicensed pirated figurines.
 Aside from the missing Minimodels stamp on the base, these unlicensed Smurfs look physically identical to the licensed Minimodels figures, and were made in the same factory.
 In addition, more and more unlicensed figurines are being produced from what appear to be authentic molds - making it very hard to tell the difference between the licensed and unlicensed, even when side-by-side.

 There are differences and tell-tale signs, however - many figurines are obviously unlicensed.
 Sometimes, the sizing of the Clone Knock-offs will be different from the original, and sometimes the painting can be different as well.
-The seams (where the Smurf is pieced together from two halves) are often poorly joined and trimmed on counterfeits.
+Seams are often prominent or poorly trimmed on counterfeits.
 Unique or strange painting variations are another way to identify counterfeits - if the paint color choices are really "out there", there is a good chance the figurine is unlicensed.
 Another thing to check for is text clarity - the markings, such as the word "Peyo", should be very clear on a legit figurine - the text is sometimes blurry on the clones.
 Finally, if the price is incredibly low, and the figurines look too good to be true, they sometimes are!
 Getting ultra-rare figurines for a low-price should make you wary.
 Many figurines are valuable because they are truly rare.
 If you're thinking about buying something hard-to-find, ask yourself - how did the buyer get this rare figurine?
 Does he or she have more than one for sale?
 Consider provenance - thanks to a new generation of professionally counterfeited figurines, it is getting *harder and harder* to tell what is truly a "real Smurf" now that the Chinese fake Smurfs are flooding the marketplace.

 Case study: After Minimodels Industria Argentina went out of business, their molds were sold off and rough clones were made by amateurs.
 You can clearly see that those Argentinean Smurfs are counterfeit because their seams - the edges of the figurine - are prominent and rough, the material they're made from is substandard, and the painting quality is quite low.
 In addition to these unlicensed Argentina Smurf figurines, counterfeit Mexican Smurfs,